Personal Knowledge Mastery

 Notice on the model the use of two related terms: cooperation and collaboration.
 Cooperation is freely sharing without direction from above and without expectation of direct reciprocity.
 Collaboration is working together for a common purpose.
 The challenge for working in today’s networked economy is to connect cooperation and collaboration.
 For the past century, too much work in our organizations was focused on collaboration to the exclusion of cooperation.
 While plans and structure are necessary to get work done, open and free cooperation promotes creativity and a focus on long term value.
 When dealing with complex challenges, collaboration without cooperation yields efficiency without effectiveness, especially if new or creative solutions are needed.

-The perpetual beta working model consists of three overlapping network types: Connectivity, Alignment, and Productivity.
+The perpetual beta working model consists of three overlapping network types: Connectivity (long term), Alignment (shorter term), and Productivity (temporary).
 Each network type must be strengthened to ensure knowledge flow and learning.
 Connectivity networks can be strengthened by weaving relationships to remove bottlenecks and gatekeepers and build a diverse knowledge-sharing network.
 Alignment networks can be reinforced by facilitating conversations and connections between practitioners in professional communities.
 Productivity networks can develop the skills necessary to support the other network types.
 For example, an organization can devote resources to train community facilitators and network weavers so that these larger networks become resilient sources of innovation, inspiration, and knowledge.

 A structure of strong networks and loose hierarchies enables knowledge flow between the complexity of human networks and the complicated work done by teams to produce goods and services.
 Structure is created through temporary, negotiated hierarchies.
 This already occurs between contractors and freelancers as they take on new projects.
 When collaboration is required, then constraints are necessary to get work done.
 This takes the work to the complicated level, with objectives, tasks, and responsibilities.
 Meanwhile, outside the work teams, members are still engaging with complex systems and cooperating as they share knowledge.
 This is the dance all network era workers will need to master.
 It is a key aspect of PKM.